somnathbarole/RepData_PeerAssessment1/PA1_template.md

 For this part of the assignment it is mentioned that we can ignore the missing values in the dataset.

 **1. Calculate the total number of steps taken per day**
-We can claculate total number of steps taken per day using aggregate() function taking sum over the steps for each of the date.
+We can calculate total number of steps taken per day using aggregate() function taking sum over the steps for each of the date.